 - 28 ounces Beef Stock

-- 3 tablespoons low-sodium Soy Sauce or Tamari (if gluten-free)
+- 3 tablespoons Tamari (gluten-free) or low-sodium Soy Sauce (gluten)

 - 1 Bay Leaf

 - 1 cup frozen Peas